amcnamara/slurm/README.md

 > NOTE: Primary key queries (single argument) return a singleton DBO, whereas variadic calls return collections of DBOs for matching results.

 The last two are more generic operations, `assoc*` takes a DBO and a map of field:value pairs and modifies the row in the database.
 It returns a new DBO representing the changed state.
 And `delete` takes a DBO and removes the row from the database.
-Again, building on the examples from above:
+Again, building on the examples from above we can change the `:name` field of the existing `new-employee` record and then delete that record entirely:

     (assoc* new-employee {:name "Alexander McNamara"})

     (delete new-employee)

 That's it, these four operations should cover the _trivial_ use cases for dealing with DB records.
-The current state of query support only enables PK and single conditional queries; intersection and union conditionals were never implemented.
+The current state of query support only enables PK and single-conditional queries; intersection and union conditionals were never implemented.
 Writes (especially for _related_ records) should not be considered atomic transactions, and thus not concurrently safe.
 There are lots of notes in the code describing potential improvements as well as areas where the implementation compromised robustness in favor of a simplified object data interface.

 Examples